At a Glance

 If you've enabled participants to select more than one answer, and indicated multiple responses as Must Select, respondents will need to choose all responses labelled Must Select in order to be accepted.
 Use May Select if there are multiple acceptable responses but not all are required.
 Respondents selecting any Reject responses will be disqualified.

-You can easily edit your screener questions before a study has been picked up by participants.
+You can easily edit your screener questions before a test has been picked up by participants.
 Just edit the question directly from your dashboard and either Save to apply your changes to a saved question or Save As to create a new saved question.